noelloera/authenticate/README.md

 # Authenticate

 ## Introduction
-Back-end React based application which authenticates users using JSON web tokens.
+Back-end REST API built on Express.js.
+The application authenticates users using JSON web tokens.
 Ensures the encryption of passwords.
 Encodes tokens using signatures, server-secret, and user database identification.
 Provides middleware function which verifies JSON web tokens.
+Then responds with data from (NoSQL) MongoDB database.

 ## Table of Contents
 * [General Info](#general-info)